 That having been said, in order to ‘cut through’ to our audience online we should be sharing more content than we ever have before — so it’s just as well it’s cheaper.
 Because of this there has been a significant move towards getting as much mileage as possible out of all the content that we create.
 ‘Content atomisation’ — taking the central piece of content and then reediting and repurposing it to maximise the mileage.
 The cost of each output has fallen, even if the cost of the overall project is often the same.

 How much does video production cost?

 This is one of the most common questions people ask.
-There are a few different ways of answering it but to save beating around the bush, the simplest answer is that an average Casual Films project for the financial year to 2019 was $18k in the US and £15k in the UK/EU.
+There are a few different ways of answering it but to save beating around the bush, the simplest answer is that an average Casual Films project for the 2019 financial year was $18k in the US and £15k in the UK/EU.

 The key word there though is “project,” as often these can entail a number of different outputs and reedits.
-More usually we will create a series of films that cost more in the $/£60k -100k region.
+More usually we will create a series of films that cost more in the $/£60k–100k region.
 Some projects extend into the hundreds of thousands, but these tend to be many outputs in one.
 Animated video production costs can also differ from live action and so on.

 Related: Find out about everything that goes into filming and make up our suite of video production services, on this page.

 What’s the reason for the average film value?

 At around $18k/£15k we start being able to add significant value to the project with our proprietary production process.
 Our pricing is defined by the amount of time that it takes to create each project.
 Different roles in the process cost differing amounts depending on their experience, expertise and impact on the project.
 At this budgetary level there is enough budget for two or three days of creative — to get a great idea — some producer time to make it all happen, a day or two to shoot it and then editing, sound design and some animation if necessary.
 They will be able to create something fairly sparkly, as long as they don't need to work around too many fixed costs — travel, talent, specialist equipment.